jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 ```
 $curl -i http://stream.meetup.com/2/rsvps
 ```
+*Note: Depending on the actually usage of the Meetup service you will see a difference in he velocity of incoming data.*

 Before we parse the stream, lets read data from the file system and try out a few transformations.
 In the somedata directory you will have a few files called: `meetup.data.1`, `meetup.data.2` and so forth.
 Each containing